 Akua decided to bypass surprise presents this year and instead ask her friends and family to chip in for something she really wanted.
 It was a big birthday after all, she was turning 40.
 If you can’t get what you want at 40, when can you?
 Akua didn’t want bath bombs, jewellery or vouchers, she wanted a tattoo.
-She told us all about it.
+Read about how she funded it with Patchwork.

 Tell us more about your patchwork?